Dutch East Indies: Law and administration

 A People's Council called the Volksraad for the Dutch East Indies commenced in 1918.
-The Volksraad was limited to an advisory role and only a small portion of the indigenous population were able to vote for its members.
-The council comprised 30 indigenous members, 25 European and five from Chinese and other populations, and was reconstituted every four years.
+The Volksraad was limited to an advisory role and only a small portion of the indigenous population was able to vote for its members.
+The council comprised 30 indigenous members, 25 European and 5 from Chinese and other populations, and was reconstituted every four years.
 In 1925 the Volksraad was made a semilegislative body; although decisions were still made by the Dutch government, the governor-general was expected to consult the Volksraad on major issues.
 The Volksraad was dissolved in 1942 during the Japanese occupation.

-The legal system was divided by the three main ethnic groups classified under the Dutch colonial administration.
-The Europeans, Foreign Orientals (Arabs and the Chinese) and the indigenous; these three groups were subject to their own legal system, that were all simultaneously in force.
+The legal system was divided by the three main ethnic groups classified under the Dutch colonial administration— Europeans, Foreign Orientals (Arabs and the Chinese) and the indigenous— which were subject to their own legal systems that were all simultaneously in force.

 The Dutch government adapted the Dutch codes of law in its colony.
 The highest court of law, the Supreme Court in Batavia, dealt with appeals and monitored judges and courts throughout the colony.
 Six councils of justice (Raad van Justitie) dealt mostly with crime committed by people in the European legal class and only indirectly with the indigenous population.
 The land councils (Landraden) dealt with civil matters and less serious offences like estate divorces, and matrimonial disputes.
 The indigenous population was subject to their respective adat law and to indigenous regents and district courts, unless cases were escalated before Dutch judges.
 Following Indonesian independence, the Dutch legal system was adopted and gradually a national legal system based on Indonesian precepts of law and justice was established.

 By 1920 the Dutch had established 350 prisons throughout the colony.
-The Meester Cornelis prison in Batavia incarcerated the most unruly inmates.
-In Sawah Loento prison on Sumatra prisoners had to perform manual labour in the coal mines.
+The Meester Cornelis prison in Batavia incarcerated the unruliest inmates.
+In the Sawahlunto prison on Sumatra prisoners had to perform manual labour in the coal mines.
 Separate prisons were built for juveniles (West Java) and for women.
-In the female Boeloe prison in Semarang inmates had the opportunity to learn a profession during their detention, such as sewing, weaving and making batik.
+In the Bulu women's prison in Semarang inmates had the opportunity to learn a profession during their detention, such as sewing, weaving and making batik.
 This training was held in high esteem and helped re-socialise women once they were outside the correctional facility.
 In response to the communist uprising of 1926 the prison camp Boven-Digoel was established in New Guinea.
 As of 1927, political prisoners, including indigenous Indonesians espousing Indonesian independence, were 'exiled' to the outer islands.

 Administrative divisions

 The Dutch East Indies was divided into three gouvernementen—Groot Oost, Borneo and Sumatra—and three provincies in Java.
-Provincies and gouvernementen were both divided into residencies, but while the residencies under the provincies were divided again into regentschappen, residencies under gouvermenten were divided into afdeelingen first before being subdivided into regentschappen.
+Provincies and gouvernementen were both divided into residencies, but while the residencies under the provincies were divided again into regentschappen, residencies under gouvernementen were divided into afdeelingen first before being subdivided into regentschappen.